waku-org/js-waku/guides/reactjs-store.md

   // Start Waku
   React.useEffect(() => {
-    // If Waku is already assigned, the job is done if (!!waku) return;
     // If Waku status not None, it means we are already starting Waku if (wakuStatus !== 'None') return;